Mafia Raaj

 Mafia Raaj is a 1998 Indian Hindi-language crime drama film directed by Yeshwantt and produced by Ashok Ratan, starring Mithun Chakraborty, Ayesha Jhulka, Shakti Kapoor and Sadashiv Amrapurkar.

 Plot

-Inspector Suraj is successful in maintaining peace and order in his village and is hence promoted to the city to keep the Mafia under control.
+Inspector Suraj is successful in maintaining peace and order in his village and is hence transferred to the city to keep the Mafia under control.
 Suraj moves to the city along with her sister, Chanda.
-In the city he crosses path with dangerous underworld dons Dhapat Jackal and his brother Jacky Jackal.
+In the city he crosses path with dangerous underworld dons Dhanpat Jaggal and his brother Jacky Jaggal.
 To teach Suraj a lesson, the duo rape his sister and kill his father.
-Now Suraj have to go against the law to get his family justice.
+Now Suraj has to go against the law to get his family justice.